rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 There are many more questions I could ask here.
 I suspect one major factor affecting the outcomes of all these questions is people's attitudes towards human gene-editing.
 While it seems difficult to gauge how much sway the public, bioethicists, and genetics researchers have on how gene-editing is used, it is, at the end of it, human decision-making and the beliefs that guide those decisions that determine whether humans are gene-edited.
 The following questions

-- What influence does the [public, bioethicists, genetics researchers] have on gene-editing research?
+- What influence does the [public, bioethicists, genetics researchers] have on gene-editing research and outcomes?
 - What are the public's misperceptions of gene-editing?
 - What biases are present in recording the public's attitudes towards gene-editing?[^opinions]